lhernanz/flash/README.md

    --help|-h      Show this message
    --bootconf|-C  Copy this config file to /boot/config.txt --config|-c    Copy this config file to /boot/device-init.yaml (or occidentalis.txt)
-   --hostname|-n  Set hostname for this SD image --ssid|-s      Set WiFi SSID for this SD image --password|-p  Set WiFI password for this SD image
+   --onlyconf|-o  Configure an already written image (useful for testing) --hostname|-n  Set hostname for this SD image --ssid|-s      Set WiFi SSID for this SD image --password|-p  Set WiFI password for this SD image